Cape Fear River, NC Water Contamination Litigation: Carey v. The Chemours Company FC, LLC et al.

 Our goal is singular and clear -- we are dedicated to representing local communities and citizens that have been exposed to PFAS contamination.

-The PFAS litigation team is ready to guide your community through the process of deciding how to best respond to the issues raised by PFAS in the water supply and how best to protect citizens.
+The PFAS litigation team is ready to guide your community through the process of deciding how best to respond to the issues raised by PFAS in the water supply and how best to protect citizens.

 Per-and polyfluoroalkyl substances, or PFAS, also known as “forever chemicals,” are toxic, man-made chemicals that are being discovered in drinking water across the county.
 The toxic chemicals have been manufactured and used in a variety of consumer products since the 1940s.